Little Green Footballs: Palestinian child abuse

 Johnson often posts photos taken by Associated Press and Reuters photographers, among others, of Palestinians dressing their children in paramilitary uniforms, or in clothing emblazoned with violent slogans such as "Death to Israel."
 These children are often shown carrying real guns and even wearing mock-ups of the explosive belts used by suicide bombers.
 Johnson refers to such photographs as evidence of Palestinian child abuse.

 Rachel Corrie

 Johnson has stated many times that he is disgusted with media coverage of the death of International Solidarity Movement activist Rachel Corrie, who was killed by an Israeli bulldozer in Rafah, a town in the Gaza Strip.
 Johnson disputes the ISM's account, holding that Corrie, who was regularly mocked as "Saint Pancake" on his website, was "trying to 'protect' a house used for drugs and weapons smuggling".
 Johnson states:

-Rachel Corrie was emphatically not a "peace activist".
-She sided with terrorists and criminals, and advocated—in fact, was excited by—violence and mass murder.

 In support of this view, he has cited a diary entry from Corrie, which Johnson characterizes as expressing the view that Palestinian violence towards Israel is justifiable and laudable.

 In posts about her on LGF, Johnson often features a photo of Corrie burning a hand-drawn American flag and surrounded by Palestinian children.